DU 305: How to Alter Raw Denim

 FITTED Underground

 When I started FITTED Underground, I partnered with a good friend — a Brooklyn based seamstress — who was excellent.
 She was genuinely skilled, with years of experience on a range of garments.
 But three months into our project, it became clear that she didn't want to learn the 10 machines or so required to build a proper pair of jeans.
-Not because she lacked ability, but because denim is its own discipline; it's own mountain to climb.
+Not because she lacked ability, but because denim is its own discipline; its own mountain to climb.
 The flat felling machine.
 The chain stitch hemmer.
-The waistband machine with the folder and the roller!
+The waistband machine with the folder and the roller.
 The specific seam sequences and construction logic of a five-pocket jean.
 These aren't extensions of standard tailoring knowledge — they're a largely separate craft that takes real time and real commitment to learn.

 Denim alterations are no different.
 Most tailors can make some version of the adjustments described in this article using a single-needle lockstitch and a serger — the standard equipment of a competent tailoring shop.
 But the results vary significantly depending on whether the person doing the work understands denim construction specifically.
 And some alterations — particularly on the center back seam and the hem — require machines that most tailors simply don't have.